 Tampak Siring, an adjacent village has amazing temples too, such as Gunung Kawi and Tirta Water Empul.
 I was mind blown with the level of artistry and hard work, ancient people put in to build these temples.
-Gunung Kawi for instance has 7-meter niches carved in a rock cliff.
-According to legends the first five shrines are dedicated to King Anak Wungsu and his concubines, providing homes for their souls after death.
+Gunung Kawi for instance, has 7-meter niches carved in a rock cliff.
+According to legends, the first five shrines are dedicated to King Anak Wungsu and his concubines, providing homes for their souls after death.
 Aside from being a funerary complex of Balinese royalties, it also served as a meditation place, proven by the small meditation caves believed to be used by monks and pilgrims.
 Beside the shrine rock complex is a courtyard that is still being used by locals.
 Every third full moon or Purnama Katiga, locals celebrate the Pidolan Temple Anniversary attracting different pilgrims.

 Entrance Fee: 15,000 IDR (1.5 USD)

 How to get there: Click this for direction.
 Once you got there, you need to descend on 200 plus steps, walking pass a striking rice field.
-Also the site is cut into 2 sections with the Pakerisan River flowing in between, sanctifying it.
+Also, the site is cut into 2 sections with the Pakerisan River flowing in between, sanctifying it.
 If the old man who’s selling coconut juice is still at the bridge, it won’t hurt to buy one.
 Honestly, you’ll need it.

 TIRTA WATER EMPUL, TAMPAK SIRING

 Tirta Water Empul was the one I deeply resonated with.
 Doing a purification ritual on my birthday is by far the most memorable and spiritual activity I’ve done in Bali.
-The temple was created in 10th century to honor Vishnu.
-It stands as one of the most important temples in Bali, because locals believe that the water from it not only cleanses the soul but also heals the body.
+The temple was created in the 10th century to honor Vishnu.
+It stands as one of the most important temples in Bali because locals believe that the water from it not only cleanses the soul but also heals the body.
 It has 3 sections, Jaba Pura (front yard), Jaba Tengah (central yard) and Jeroan (inner yard).
 Jabah Tengah has a bathing area (3 pools) with 30 spouts, beaming water straight from a spring.
 This spring is also the source of Pakerisan River.
 You can ask your guide about the procedure, but in case you’ll go there solo, I’ve written an elaborate guide on how to do the purification ritual (based on what my guide taught me).

 Entrance Fee: 15,000 IDR (1.5 USD)

 How to get there: Click this for direction.
 From Gunung Kawi finding Tirta is easy, it will just take you around 15 mins.
-I suggest going in Tirta first as it could get really crowded, then just work your way up to Gunung Kawi.
+I suggest going to Tirta first as it could get really crowded, then just work your way up to Gunung Kawi.

 Must know: Due to the deteriorating water quality, visitors are being discouraged to drink the water.
 Also if you don’t like the crowd, you can try the Gunung Kawi ”Sebatu” instead.